ergogen/ergogen/docs/reference.md

 Finally, the `pcbs` section is used to configure KiCAD PCB templates.

 In the following, we'll have an in-depth discussion about each of these.
+Of course, if the declarative nature of the config causes unnecessary repetition (despite the built-in YAML references, and the ergogen-based inheritance detailed below), there's nothing stopping you from writing code that generates the config.
+It brings the game to yet another abstraction level higher, so that you can use branching, loops, and parametric functions to compose a "drier" keyboard definition.